 To know for sure whether or not you have a UTI, you need to visit a nurse or doctor who will conduct a quick test called a urinalysis, where they test your urine for a specific bacteria.
 Most UTIs are treated with antibiotics.
 Symptoms will usually go away quickly, in the first few days, but it is important to finish the prescribed amount of antibiotics because the infection might come back.
 Even though antibiotics are a common treatment, in this era of promoting a more responsible and cautious approach to antibiotic use, many women are encouraged to find other ways of reducing UTI symptoms.
 The UTI may resolve itself before you resort to antibiotic treatment.
 Please note: pregnant women and anyone with UTI symptoms accompanied by chills, fever, vomiting, and/or pain in the kidneys [near middle of the back] should not wait to contact their health provider.
 Many of the suggestions for preventing UTIs will also work to treat a UTI, especially good hydration and flushing out the system (with particular attention to completely emptying the bladder).
 Probiotics, such as live-culture yogurt, kombucha, and kimchi are also a popular way to combat UTIs.

-To learn more about UTIs check out our Urinary Tract Infection Fact Sheet.
+To learn more about UTIs check out our Urinary Tract Infection Consumer Health Information.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.